-That’s because some products tap into our psychological needs — they comfort us, entertain us, or simply make us feel good.
+That’s because some products tap into our psychological needs — they comfort us, entertain us, or simply make us feel good in times of recession.

 “Following Maslows’ hierarchy of needs, if your product makes a person feel safe, soothes their ego, improves their environment, or offers something else that tick off levels of the pyramid, you can be doing well in this environment.”